ucsb-cs48-w19/6pm-stock-trading/README.md

 TODO: Describe any known issues, bugs, odd behaviors or code smells.
 Provide steps to reproduce the problem and/or name a file or a function where the problem lives.
+1. The Python script has to manually run right now, we need to find a way to run the script automatically everyday in the background.
+   Solution: Using Heroku add-on tool - Heroku Scheduler to deploy and run the script on heroku.

 ## Contributing